13-CF/afetch/README.md

 **Configuration options**
 *  Custom text for each seperate row of info
-*  Force lowercase text for OS name
+*  Force upper/lowercase text
-*  Option to print colour blocks or not
+*  Option to print colour blocks, and choose a character for the block
 *  More to be implemented soon

 **To do**
+*  Make README.md more dynamic (adapt to different screen sizes)
+*  Add links to information about distros in README.md
 *  Find more efficient ways to do certain things, like the `/etc/os-release` part on Linux.
-*  Implement more config options
-*  Make sure it actually works on every Linux distro
 *  Create CONFIG.md file with in depth guide to customisation

 **Thanks**